AFJROTC curriculum is offered on four levels.

 B. Leadership Education (LE-III) - Leadership/Life After High School • Management Theories • Life Skills • Financial Management • US Government and the Constitution • Personal Standards and Decision Making • Drill and Ceremony

-AEROSPACE SCIENCE IV (HONORS)
+AEROSPACE SCIENCE IV and (HONORS)

 LEADERSHIP LABORATORY (AS-IV):

-AS-IV cadets organize and lead corps activities for 300-400 cadets.
+AS-IV cadets organize and lead corps activities for nearly 100 cadets.
 This includes planning corps ceremonies, parades, open houses, and cadet training.
 Additionally, AS-IVs serve as assistant classroom instructors and are responsible for academic excellence within their assigned flights.
 AS-IVs use their knowledge of leadership and management skills, learned in AS-I thru AS-III, to guide and train underclass cadets.
 An AS-III cadet must maintain a "C" or better average in ROTC, demonstrate good school citizenship, and be recommended by all ASis to be accepted into AS-IV.